 - Introduction of requirement for a Company to notify the Registrar of any transfer and transmission of shares within 28 days from the date of transfer or transmission.
 This will enable the Registrar to have updated and correct company information that will facilitate business environment concerning current shareholder status of the company.
 The notification shall require a copy of Tax Clearance Certificate

 - Amendments to empower the Minister, after consultation with the Minister of Finance, to waive penalties arising out of late filing fees within prescribed period of time in order to enable effective and smooth operation of Online Registration System (ORS).
-Smooth inception of ORS is hampered due to existence of the prescribed late filing fees in updating company information.
+Smooth inception of ORS was being hampered due to existence of the prescribed late filing fees in updating company information.

 Please contact us if you have any comments or questions.